SeismicSource/sourcespec/README.md

 run (see [Installation](#installation) below).
 However, since SourceSpec is based on command line, you don't have to know how to code in Python to use it.

-The SourceSpec package is made of three command line tools:
+The SourceSpec package is made of several command line tools:

 - `source_spec`: Compute earthquake source parameters from the inversion of P- or S-wave spectra.
 - `source_model`: Direct modelling of P- or S-wave spectra, based on user-defined earthquake source parameters.
 - `source_residuals`: Compute station residuals from `source_spec` output.
+- `clipping_detection`: Test the clipping detection algorithm.
+- `plot_sourcepars`: 1D or 2D plot of source parameters from a sqlite
+  parameter file.

 ## Getting Started